elmakox/arris/readme.md

 Changes should be commited to `src` files only.

-The `dist` folder is not kept in source control.

 ### Features

 The template is built with Sass and Gulp build system with these features: